RandomNoun7/95b0aad9cee27075e2d846f17af26af2/wsus_blog.md

 # Combining PowerShell, Bolt and Puppet Tasks - Part 2

-In [Part 1](https://puppet.com/blog/combining-powershell-bolt-and-puppet-tasks-part-1) of this blog servies we created and ran a PowerShell script on our local computer, and then turned that into a Bolt Task.
+In [Part 1](https://puppet.com/blog/combining-powershell-bolt-and-puppet-tasks-part-1) of this blog series we created and ran a PowerShell script on our local computer, and then turned that into a Bolt Task.
 We then packaged the module so others could use the task.
 In Part 2 we going to look at how to test the PowerShell script.

 ## Why test tasks?